 Contact: Stewart Agland Email: firstname.lastname@example.org

-To elect the Lord Mayor for the ensuing Municipal Year.
+Election of the Lord Mayor for the ensuing Municipal Year

-To appoint the Deputy Lord Mayor for the ensuing Municipal Year.
+Appointment of the Deputy Lord Mayor for the ensuing Municipal Year

 a) they resign from the office;

 b) they are no longer a Councillor

 c) they are removed from office by resolution of the Council

 The Council will also receive details of the appointments from the Leader (as it is within their gift) for the Health and Wellbeing Board, applying the following criteria;

 • Leader of the Council (or nominated representative)